joetannenbaum/mr-clean/README.md

 $scrubbed = $cleaner->cleaners($scrubbers)->scrub('I\'m not that dirty.');
 ```

-Scrubbers should always be passed as an array, and will be run in the order that you specify, the resulting object will be returned.
+Scrubbers should always be passed as an array, and will be run in the order that you specify.

 Any single argument string manipulation function can be used.
 To reference a class, simply convert the StudlyCase to snake_case.
-In the example above, `remove_weird_characters` refers to a class named `RemoveWeirdCharacters`.
+In the example above, `remove_weird_characters` refers to a (fictional) class named `RemoveWeirdCharacters`.

 ## What Can Be Cleaned